Grade Level: 8 (7-9)

 The Earth has a magnetic field that flows from the geomagnetic South Pole to the geomagnetic North Pole.
 It is this field that causes the alignment of a compass needle, which is magnetized.
 Luckily, the geomagnetic poles are close to the geographic poles.
 Therefore, when a compass needle points in the direction of the magnetic field (pointing towards the geomagnetic North Pole) it is pointing pretty close to the geographic North Pole (or, true north).

 The slight deviation from the geomagnetic pole and the geographic pole is called the declination.
 On any good map, the declination for that area will be shown.
 This way you can calibrate your compass, which is pointing to geomagnetic north, to point at the geographic north, or True North.
+For younger students, refer to the associated activity Find Your Own Direction where students get the chance to create their own simple compass using thread, needle and water in a bowl — and learn how it works.

 The origin of the magnetic field is still a question that has not been fully resolved, but many geophysicists believe it is generated as the rotation of the Earth causes slow movements in the liquid outer core.
 The magnetic lines of force resemble those that would be formed if there were an imaginary bar magnet extending through the Earth's interior.
 At the present time, the geomagnetic pole is located 11 degrees of latitude from the geographic pole.